datasciencemasters/go/transcripts/scott-davis-transcript.md

  - [X] [QGIS Tutorials and Tips](http://www.qgistutorials.com/en/)
  - [X] [Mastering QGIS](https://www.packtpub.com/application-development/mastering-qgis)
  - [ ] [Building Mapping Applications with QGIS](https://www.packtpub.com/application-development/building-mapping-applications-qgis)
+ - [X] [GIS Tutorial Workbook 1](https://esripress.esri.com/display/index.cfm?fuseaction=display&websiteID=232&moduleID=1) This is for ArcView, but you can work the examples in QGIS too
+ - [ ] [GIS Tutorial Workbook 2: Spatial Analysis](https://esripress.esri.com/display/index.cfm?fuseaction=display&websiteID=230&moduleID=0) This is for ArcView, but you can work the examples in QGIS too
+ - [ ] [QGIS Map Design](https://locatepress.com/qmd) I've just thumbed through this, but it's beautiful and belongs on any list of GIS books.

 MySQL:
  - [ ] [Learn MySQL in One Video](https://www.youtube.com/watch?v=yPu6qV5byu4)